 - 1099 forms from other sources of income, such as interest or dividends, or contract or freelance work

-- A 1098 form showing mortgage interest and property taxes paid if you’re a homeowner
+- A 1098 form showing mortgage interest paid off by at least $600 if you’re a homeowner

-- Form 1098-E showing student loan interest paid if you have federal student loans
+- Form 1098-E showing student loan interest paid off by at least $600 if you have federal student loans

 - Receipts for charitable contributions